pihchikk/machine-learning-to-predict-the-oxidizaility-of-organic-carbon-in-surface-soil/README.md

 ### Features

-## Introduction

-Soil carbon storage plays a critical role in maintaining soil health and stability, particularly in Eurasian forest-steppe ecosystems with significant carbon sequestration potential.
-Traditional methods for modeling soil organic matter variability are often complex, time-consuming, and limited in scope.
-This repository presents an innovative approach leveraging machine learning to enhance predictions of soil organic matter distribution.
-By integrating ground sampling data and time series analysis of spectral indices with high-resolution remote-sensing data, our approach aims to significantly improve the accuracy and efficiency of soil carbon modeling compared to existing methods.

----

-### Features

 #### Data Pre-processing
 1. **Retrieving Fraction of Days Covered with Snow Raster for Each Year**:
     - **Description**: Automated process to retrieve and compute the fraction of days covered with snow for each year using Sentinel-2 surface reflectance imagery.